This authentic recipe for Italian fish soup is the original basis for the American ‘Cioppino’ (sometimes ‘Ciopino’) recipe.

-It's a delicious, healthy, low-fat addition to our Italian cook-book.
+It's a delicious, healthy, low-fat addition to our virtual Italian cook-book.

 It was made popular in San Francisco when Italian immigrants used the recipes they’d brought from their homeland to cook the abundant local seafood.